CTSJavaTraining/docs/Software_Installation_V1.1.md

 ## OTHER SOFTWARE REQUIRED: ##

-1.Please do check if the following software is also available in your system SOAPUI,REST Postman,7ZIP, Jmeter 2.Raise a phoenix request to get these software too.
+1. Please do check if the following software is also available in your system SOAPUI,REST Postman,7ZIP, Jmeter
+2. Raise a phoenix request to get these software too.